Fort Edmonton: Under threat of warfare

 The spring of 1870 saw Fort Edmonton come under the threat of violence due to a war between the Blackfoot and Cree, resulting from the slaying of Cree Chief Maskipiton.
 A group of the Blackfoot approaching the fort from the south caught some traders with wagons of goods on the south bank, in today's Walterdale neighbourhood of Edmonton.
 The traders escaped by ferry but had to leave their wagons behind.
 The ferry was not sent back to the Blackfoot and they were not able to give chase to the fleeing traders as they were unable to ford the North Saskatchewan due to high spring waters.
 Th Blackfoot encamped nearby, plundered the wagons and harassed the fort with their muskets.
 The men in the fort armed themselves and prepared to fight.
 But the fort was not attacked in force.
 Chief Factor William J. Christie ordered the Bay men not to go out to attack the Blackfoot, apprehensive that to do so would invite further violence against the Hudson's Bay Company.Fifteen years later, on March 19, 1885, during the North West Rebellion, the telegraph wire connecting Edmonton to the rest of the world was cut.
 Fearing imminent attack, many local settlers and their families took shelter within the fort's old wooden palisade walls.
 No attack happened.
 Within a few weeks, marching and mounted troops arrived from southern Alberta and from eastern Canada by way of the CPR station at Calgary, to ensure that no local outbreak would occur.
 Most of the soldiers went on out to chase down Big Bear and his band.

 Dismantling

-What remained of the fifth Fort Edmonton was dismantled in 1915.
+What remained of the fifth Fort Edmonton was dismantled in October, 1915.
 It was seen as a crumbling eyesore next to the Alberta Legislature Building, which had been completed three years earlier.
 The Government of Alberta indicated at the time that it would use the old fort's timbers to create a heritage site elsewhere in the city, but it never did.
+A few were saved and still possibly exist in city museums or in Rowand House, but most were said to be accidentally burned in a Boy Scout jamboree in May 1937.